aimms/function-reference/elementary-computational-operations/set-related-functions/elementrange.rst

 ---------

     *from*
-        The integer value for which the first element must be created
+        The integer value for which the first element must be created.

     *to*
-        The integer value for which the last element must be created
+        The integer value for which the last element must be created.

     *incr (optional)*
         The integer-valued interval length between two consecutive elements.
 If